2X match available when buying from our Holiday Gift Catalog! Each gift you buy turns into two gifts for children and families in need. SHOP NOW

 We Help Vulnerable Communities Build Their Own Healthcare Capacity

-Through our almost 50 years of working with some of the world’s most vulnerable children and their families, we’ve come to understand a couple of truths.
+Through our more than 50 years of working with some of the world’s most vulnerable children and their families, we’ve come to understand a couple of truths.
 First, that those living in extreme poverty will always need immediate help during a healthcare crisis like the Covid pandemic.
-And second, that helping at-risk communities build their own healthcare capacity is the best way to help them move towards self-sufficiency.
+And second, that helping at-risk communities build their own healthcare capacity is the best way to help them move towards self-reliance.

 To us, building capacity is about a couple of key areas.
-Healthcare infrastructure and skilled doctors.
+Healthcare infrastructure and skilled healthcare professionals.
 Without hospitals or health clinics, and trained doctors in or near a community, children and mothers are especially at risk of dying — mothers during childbirth.

 So we help the communities we serve build healthcare capacity by: